-- 2.1 Tests for Alcohol: - 2.1.1 Tests for alcohol shall only be conducted by a breath alcohol technician using an evidential breath-testing device. - 2.1.2 The supervisor of an employee who is to be tested shall not administer the test. - 2.1.3 An employee shall be paid for all time pertaining to an alcohol test including providing a breath sample and travel time to and from the test site.
+- 2.1 Tests for Alcohol: - 2.1.1 Tests for alcohol shall only be conducted by a breath alcohol technician using an evidential breath-testing device.
+Testing devices shall meet the requirements of Federal Register NHSTA -2012-0061.
+Currently a CMI INC., Intoxilyzer 400 Model 401 is used by our contracted collection / testing site. - 2.1.2 The supervisor of an employee who is to be tested shall not administer the test. - 2.1.3 An employee shall be paid for all time pertaining to an alcohol test including providing a breath sample and travel time to and from the test site.
 Such time shall be considered as time worked for the purpose of computing overtime and employee benefits. - 2.1.4 Each alcohol test shall be reviewed by the Substance Abuse Program Manager (SAPM), or Assistant Substance Abuse Program Manager (ASAPM) to ensure compliance with all procedures set forth in this MOA as well as all Agency regulations, including the validity of the test.
-Any employee adversely affected by an invalid test will be made whole for all losses by the Employer. - 2.2 Test for Prohibited Drugs: - 2.2.1 Tests for prohibited drugs shall be conducted only by urinalysis and shall be performed only by the U.S. Department of Health and Human Services certified laboratories. - 2.2.2 A specimen may be tested only for amphetamines, cocaine, marijuana, opiates, phencyclidine and steroids.
-A specimen may not be used to conduct any other analysis or test. - 2.2.3 If the test result of the primary specimen is positive, the employee may request that the Medical Review Officer (MRO) direct that the split specimen be re-tested within 72 hours of notification by the MRO, and if the second test is negative, the Employer will pay the cost of the second test. - 2.2.4 Visual observation of urination shall be required under the requirements of 49 CFR part 40.
+Any employee adversely affected by an invalid test will be made whole for all losses by the Employer. - 2.2 Test for Prohibited Drugs: - 2.2.1 Tests for prohibited drugs shall be conducted only by urinalysis and shall be performed only by the U.S. Department of Health and Human Services certified laboratories. - 2.2.2 A specimen may be tested only for amphetamines, cocaine, marijuana, opiates, phencyclidine and (steroids not tested for in a regular random test only reasonable cause testing).
+A specimen may not be used to conduct any other analysis or test. - 2.2.3 If the test result of the primary specimen is positive, the employee may request that the Medical Review Officer (MRO) direct that the split specimen be re-tested within 72 hours of notification by the MRO, and if the second test is negative, the Employer will pay the cost of the second test. - 2.2.4 Visual observation of urination shall be required under the requirements of 49 Code of Federal Regulations (CFR) part 40.
 When visual observation is required, the observer shall be of the same gender as the employee being tested. - 2.2.5 The employee shall be permitted to be present to observe the sealing and tagging of the specimen containers. - 2.2.6 An employee shall be paid for all time pertaining to a drug test including providing a urine sample and travel time to and from the collection site.
-Such time shall be considered as time worked for the purpose of calculating overtime and employee benefits. - 2.2.7 Each drug test shall be reviewed by the Substance Abuse Program Manager (SAPM), or Assistant Substance Abuse Program Manager (ASAPM) to ensure compliance with all procedures set forth in this MOA as well as all Agency regulations, including the validity of the test.
-Any employee adversely affected by an invalid test will be made whole for all losses by the Employer.
+Such time shall be considered as time worked for the purpose of calculating overtime and employee benefits.